AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

 * SWF - Flash Player &#42;
 * TIFF - Tagged Image File Format

-&#42; This file format is not available when **Upload a new proof** is enabled (for information about this option, see [Generate a proof from an Adobe application](#generate) in this article).
+&#42; This file format is not available when **Upload a new proof** is enabled (for information about this option, see [Generate a proof from an Adobe application](#generate-a-proof-from-an-adobe-application) in this article).
 If this file format is already selected before you enable **Upload a new proof**, the system changes the file format to PNG.
 You can select a different format from the list.

-### Supported exported file formats for Adobe Photoshop&nbsp;
+### Supported exported file formats for Adobe Photoshop&nbsp; {#supported-exported-file-formats-for-adobe-photoshop}

 Workfront supports the following file formats for exporting a file from from Adobe Photoshop&nbsp;to Workfront:&nbsp;